Living Alone in Edmonton? Stay Safe with a Daily Check-in

 Set your perfect check-in time

-Smart Alerts
+Smart Alerts (Protect Me)

-Escalating notifications if you miss
+Escalating notifications to your contacts if you miss a check-in

 Check-In Notes